Last Updated: July 5, 2026

 L3 Harnessed Builder Sweet spot starts here

 AI understands your whole project — multiple files, graphics, dependencies, data, the relationships between everything.
-It builds *whole things*, not snippets.
-This is where real leverage begins, and where most of you should aim first.
+It builds whole things, not snippets.
+This is where real leverage begins, and it's where you should aim first.

 SkillBuilder, willing to learn